mebitek/TasmotaInverter/README.md

 # venus.dbus-tasmota-inverter
-Service to integrate a tasmota wallplug sensor data as inverter
+Service to integrate a tasmota wallplug sensor data as inverter The script has been developed with my current RV setup in mind.

+**WARNING**: I own an EDECOA 5-151B inverter, and the default settings and service behavior are specific to this particular inverter integrated into an RV.

 based on the work of [Waldmensch1](https://github.com/Waldmensch1/venus.dbus-tasmota-inverter)

 The Python script subscribes to a MQTT Broker and parses the typical Tasmota Sensor telegrams.
 These will send the values to dbus.
 The script will check High Temperature and Overload alarms.
+The script supports changing the status of the tasmota device from GUI

 ### Configuration

 See config.ini and amend for your own needs.

-In [Topics] section you can specify the L1 phase topic and the status topic in [Warnings] section you can specify the High temperature alarm limit and the overload alarm limit (10% tolerance will be added during calculation)
+In [Topics] section you can specify the L1 phase topic and the status topic.
+Check your tasmota device MQTT broker to get the correct ones in [Warnings] section you can specify the High temperature alarm limit and the overload alarm limit (10% tolerance will be added during calculation)

 Example: